jmhutchison/QGIS-Training-Manual/vector_classification/label_tool.rst

 This is not very useful!
 To make lines behave, we'll need to edit some options.

 * Hide the :guilabel:`places` layer so that it doesn't distract you.
+* Zoom in on the town area.
 * Activate labels for the :guilabel:`streets` layer as before.
 (Remember to use the :guilabel:`Label tool` on the toolbar, not the one in :guilabel:`Label Properties`!)
 * Set the font :guilabel:`Size` to :kbd:`9` so that you can see more labels.
-* Zoom in on the Swellendam town area.
 * In the :guilabel:`Label tool` dialog's :guilabel:`Advanced` tab, choose the following settings: